AlexanderTonn/ImGui-Doc/docs/Usage.md

 ## Dummy()

 The `ImGui::Dummy()` is a alternativ to the `ImGui::Spacing()`.
 It allows to pass an ImVec2 to create a fixed amount of space between widgets.

+## Separator Text
+The `ImGui::SeparatorText()` function is used to create a horizontal line with text in the middle.
+It takes a label as a parameter, which is used to display the text in the middle of the line.

+## Separator
+The `ImGui::Separator()` function is used to create a horizontal line.
+It takes no parameters and simply creates a horizontal line.

 ## Columns